sed-szeged/hcg-js-framework/README.md

 the previously discussed JSON format.
 If the sources need not to be cloned from a Git repository, one can apply the \"skip-clone\" parameter.

+# Support service
+You are free to use the framework on your own, however, University of Szeged, Software Engineering Department offers a support service as well in order to help the application of the framework.
+For details, please contact us by opening an issue or filing in a pull request.